 Causes of Toilet Clogs

-Before you go ahead and learn how to use a plunger, you need to familiarize yourself with the main cause for toilet clogs.
+Before you go ahead and learn how to use a plunger, you need to familiarize yourself with the main cause of toilet clogs.
 Most of the time, throwing any external items in your toilet bowl rather than the trash can cause a blockage.
 These items include tissue paper, tampons, and diapers, among others.
 If you are not that careful, plastic shampoo bottles or bars of soap can find their way into your toilet bowl.
 All of these items can get stuck in your toilet and block the flow of water.
 If you don’t want a flood inside your bathroom, you need to be vigilant in preventing these items from being thrown into your toilet bowl.
 Plus, you also need to remind everyone in your household to throw their respective trash into the proper container.

 How to Use a Toilet Plunger